 Christopher Harris is a filmmaker whose films and video installations read African American historiography through the poetics and aesthetics of experimental cinema.
 His work employs manually and photo-chemically altered appropriated moving images, staged re-enactments of archival artifacts and interrogations of documentary conventions.
 His current project is a series of optically-printed 16mm experimental films in conversation with canonical works of African-American literature.

-Harris received the Media City Film Festival’s Chrysalis Fellowship in 2020, and the 2019-20 Artist Residency Award from the Wexner Center for the Arts and was a featured artist at the 2018 Flaherty Seminar, the recipient of a 2017 Alpert/MacDowell Fellowship and the recipient of a 2015 Creative Capital grant.
-Interviews with Harris have appeared in BOMB Magazine, Film Quarterly and numerous other print and online journals.
+Harris is the 2020-2021 Radcliffe-Film Study Center Fellow/David and Roberta Logie Fellow at Harvard University’s Radcliffe Institute for Advanced Study, and received the Media City Film Festival’s 2020 Chrysalis Fellowship; the 2019-20 Artist Residency Award from the Wexner Center for the Arts and was a featured artist at the 2018 Flaherty Seminar; the recipient of a 2017 Alpert/MacDowell Fellowship and the recipient of a 2015 Creative Capital grant.
+Interviews with Harris have appeared in Film Comment, Mubi.com, BOMB Magazine, Film Quarterly and numerous other print and online journals.
 Writing about his films has appeared in periodicals such as Cinema Scope Magazine and Millennium Film Journal, among others.